 - Monday to Sunday: 9:30 to 18:30h, Spanish/English/Catalan

-One of our favorite wineries, Pares Balta is run by a very charming family and boasts two female winemakers – Marta Casas and Maria Jimenez – something of a rarity in Spain, even today.
+One of our favorite wineries, Pares Balta, is run by a very charming family and boasts two female winemakers – Marta Casas and Maria Jimenez – something of a rarity in Spain, even today.
 The property has been making wine since the late 18th century and is a delight to visit, not least because of the infectious enthusiasm of its very welcoming owners.
-In addition to Cava, they produce a range of excellent still wines, although we’re particularly taken with the Cava Blanca Cuisine, an extremely generous and opulent Cava that deserves to be savored over a long dinner.
-Which will undoubtedly be on the cards at Spain’s most convivial wine estate.
+In addition to Cava, they produce a range of excellent still wines.
+However, we’re particularly taken with the Cava Blanca Cuisine, an extraordinarily generous and opulent Cava that deserves to be savored over a long dinner, which will undoubtedly be on the cards at Spain’s most convivial wine estate.

 Warmly welcoming visitors, as they have always done, Nadal offers an incomparable way of acquainting yourself with a sparkling wine legend.

 Carles Pastrana, owner of the famous Costers del Siurana estate located in the small Catalunya village of Gratallops, is quite clearly one of the movement’s Godfathers to bring Priorat’s remarkable terroir to the world stage.
 For while his contemporaries Alvaro Palacios, René Barbier, and Daphne Glorian arrived in Priorat in the late 1980s, Pastrana was already doing important work in the 1970s credited as perhaps the singularly most important pioneer in the region.
 His world-renowned brand, Clos de l’Obac, is legendary for its power and concentration, produced in the most idyllic of boutique wineries in the charming wine village of Gratallops.
 The perfect place, then, to get acquainted with these remarkable wines.

 - Appointment only